qlik-oss/corectl/docs/corectl_bookmark_properties.md

-## corectl build
+## corectl bookmark properties

-Reload and save the app after updating connections, dimensions, measures, objects and the script
+Print the properties of the generic bookmark

 ### Synopsis

-Reload and save the app after updating connections, dimensions, measures, objects and the script
+Print the properties of the generic bookmark

 ```
-corectl build [flags]
+corectl bookmark properties <bookmark-id> [flags]
 ```

 ### Examples

 ```
-corectl build
+corectl bookmark properties BOOKMARK-ID
-corectl build --connections ./myconnections.yml --script ./myscript.qvs
 ```

 ### Options

 ```
-      --bookmarks string     A list of generic bookmark json paths
-      --connections string   Path to a yml file containing the data connection definitions
-      --dimensions string    A list of generic dimension json paths
-  -h, --help                 help for build
+  -h, --help      help for properties
-      --measures string      A list of generic measures json paths
-      --no-reload            Do not run the reload script
-      --no-save              Do not save the app
-      --objects string       A list of generic object json paths
-      --script string        Path to a qvs file containing the app data reload script
-      --silent               Do not log reload output
+      --minimum   Only print properties required by engine
 ```

 ### Options inherited from parent commands